Habeebllah/Habeebllah/README.md

 - :man: I am a Full Stack Web Developer with experience using a variety of programming languages and tools

-- :blossom: I have strong technical skills, visual sense, understanding of UX with strong communication skills.
+- :blossom: I have strong technical skills, visual sense, with strong communication skills.

 - :trident: I am passionate about web and mobile technologies with great eye for superb user experience.